 After completing your skincare routine (don’t forget to apply SPF during the day), take an extra step to prime your skin.
 This may make more difference than you realize.

 Tatcha The Liquid Silk Canvas Protective Face Primer is an oil-free liquid primer that is formulated with silk extracts to hydrate and smooth the skin and reduce the appearance of pores and other imperfections.
 It creates the ideal canvas for makeup application.

 This primer is formulated with a botanically derived barrier that acts as a protective layer between your makeup and your skin.
 It protects your skin from environmental pollutants to support the skin barrier.
 The lightweight liquid helps makeup to adhere better to your skin and last longer while creating a blurred soft-focus finish.

-For an inexpensive but very effective primer alternative to the pricey Tatcha primer, e.l.f Poreless Putty Primer is formulated with squalane for hydration.
+For an inexpensive but very effective primer alternative to the pricey Tatcha primer, e.l.f Poreless Putty Primer is formulated with squalane for added moisture.
 This best-selling makeup primer grips makeup for all-day wear.
 Like the Tatcha primer, this primer helps to minimize the appearance of pores and imperfections while creating a blurred smooth, and radiant complexion.